History of the LGBTQ community in Seattle: HIV/AIDS epidemic

 In the beginning of the AIDS epidemic there was a lot of denial that Seattle would get hit by the AIDS virus, but the community quickly organized.
 Many activist say now that Seattle's gay community has one of the strongest HIV/AIDS networks.

 The first person to publicly be diagnosed with AIDS in Seattle was James Flanigan.
 This diagnosis became somewhat of a wake up call for the rest of the gay community.
 In October 1983 men were writing the Seattle Gay News telling the community to wake up and start to protect themselves.
+By 2000, 3,500 people in Seattle had died because of AIDS, including many leaders and activists in the gay community.